vijayanant/fossick/content/posts/tree.md

 claimed.
 This is an attempt at that.
 And turning it into a blog post makes it available for me all the time (and for other too!!).

-I do not claim mastery over either of these languages.
+I do not claim mastery over any of these languages.
 If you have any suggestions on making any of the these implementations more expressive, let me know and I will update the sample accordingly.
 Other languages are welcome too!

-All three versions does the same thing.
+All three versions do the same thing.
 Define a simple `Tree` type.
-Instead of constructing the tree one-element-at-a-time, we provide a convenient function `fromList` which takes a list and adds it elements to tree.
+Instead of constructing the tree one-element-at-a-time, we provide a convenient function `fromList` which takes a list and adds its elements to tree.
 We also provide a way to turn the `Tree` back to a list by providing `inorder` function to traverse the tree in-order.